 Be granted admission

-Pay the first instalment of your tuition fees and upload the receipt on the portal
+Pay the first instalment of your tuition fees in the application portal

 Complete your enrolment online

 Everything you need to know to start your studies at unibz if you come from abroad